 While it’s not in Ljubljana proper, taking a jaunt over to stunning Lake Bled is a must for any trip to Ljubljana.

-The crystalline lake, located about one hour by bus outside of the Ljubljana City Center, is one of the best day trips from Ljubljana, and offers some of the most breathtaking scenes you’ll ever witness.
+The crystalline lake, located about one hour by bus outside of the Ljubljana City Center, is one of the most popular day trips from Ljubljana.
+Lake Bled offers some of the most breathtaking scenes you’ll ever witness.
 Anywhere in the world.

 With the Julien Alps as its backdrop, Lake Bled is an absolute stunner in any season.

-Although you’d do well to spend more than one day in Bled, there’s a ton of things to see & do in Bled on a time-crunch.
+Although you’d do well to spend more than one day in Bled, there are a ton of things to see & do in Bled on a time crunch.

 For a relaxed day, simply trek around the lake, catching its ever-changing hues from every angle.
-With a little more energy, power up to Bled Castle, where you’ll get some of Europe’s finest lake, mountain & forest views.
+With a little more energy, power up to Bled Castle, where you’ll get some of Europe’s finest lake, mountain, and forest views.

 Other potential day trip ideas while visiting Ljubljana include Lake Bohinj, Vintgar Gorge, Predjama Castle, Skocjan Caves, Postojna Caves, and Piran.

-Gawk at baroque frescoes at Cathedral of St. Nicholas
+Gawk at baroque frescoes at the Cathedral of St. Nicholas

-If you’re looking to see some of the most incredible architecture in Ljubljana, pop into the impressive Cathedral of St. Nicholas, or Ljubljana Cathedral, as it’s often called.
+Looking to see some of the most incredible architecture in Ljubljana?
+Pop into the impressive Cathedral of St. Nicholas, or Ljubljana Cathedral, as it’s often called.

 The beautiful Baroque structure we see today sprouted up in the early 18th century.